 The project will be supervised by UNDP team, the contractor should report to UNDP regional offices or UNDP engineers and seek any type of approval, acceptance and assistance (based on contract) form them.
-The contractor should report weekly to UNDP office; the report should be comprehensive consisting of a narrative within 7 days following the completion of the services, the report must be sufficiently detailed (Date and time, activities description, labours information and lists will working in the project, pictures before and after, videos, issues, problems, challenges and recommendations) to allow certification of deliverables and expenditures, with all supported documents.
+The contractor should report weekly to UNDP office; the report should be comprehensive consisting of a narrative within 7 days following the completion of the services, the report must be sufficiently detailed (Date and time, activities description, pictures before and after, videos, issues, problems, challenges and recommendations) to allow certification of deliverables and expenditures, with all supported documents.
 The contractor should provide daily report if there were need or requested by UNDP.

 The contractor shall establish an efficient mechanism to ensure that a systematic update in regard to the implementation progress are available to UNDP and other parties of the project.
-The contractor shall provide the project manager/Engineer of the UNDP with a weekly plan for the visits and activities to be implemented on daily basis, besides the submission of weekly reports that that indicate the accomplished activities in accordance to the submitted weekly plans.
+The contractor shall provide the project manager/Engineer of the UNDP with a weekly plan for the visits and activities to be implemented on daily basis, besides the submission of weekly reports that indicate the accomplished activities in accordance to the submitted weekly plans.